Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 - app.py - This is the entrypoint of the application.
 In other words, the code execution starts here.
 As it stands, this file will setup and run the Dash application, and also contains the frontend work for the settings of the navbar, header, and main content area.
 - pages/ - This *folder* contains the pages of this multipage app.
 Dash automatically searches a folder called pages and then searches for a variable called `layout`.
 It uses this when a page is requested.
 This is where the majority of our work will be.
 - components/ - This is a sort of "catch-all" folder for scripts that don't belong anywhere else.
 For a smaller size project like this, it works fine.
 It contains logic that is too extensive to put coveniently in a page script.
-It also contains `config.py`, while has data for the apps global visual styling.
+It also contains `config.py`, which has data for the apps global visual styling, and `data_access.py`, which manages the connection with the database.
 - assets/ - This is another folder that Dash finds automatically.
 It is used to contain assets the app can load, such as pictures.
 It also contains `.css` files for styling.

 ### Database